Citadel Hill (Fort George): Third Citadel (1796–1828)

-Prince Edward, Duke of Kent commissioned the Halifax Town Clock in 1800 prior to his return to England.
+Prince Edward, also commissioned the Halifax Town Clock in 1800 prior to his return to England.
 The Halifax Town Clock opened on 20 October 1803, at a location on the east slope of Citadel Hill on Barrack (now Brunswick) Street.
 It continues to keep time for the community in the 21st century.
 Nova Scotia's first Tel-graph system developed to pass on news of approaching ships to the Citadel and extended to Annapolis Royal.
 This system of flag communications begins at the Camperdown Signal Station, just north of Duncan's Cove.

 The Third Citadel received hasty repairs and a new magazine during the War of 1812 in case of an American raid, but the British did not construct new fortifications.
 The significant British Royal Navy presence in this area made an American siege unlikely.
 By 1825 all the works except the powder magazine were in ruins, and a new citadel was being designed.